melezhik/outthentic-dsl/README.md

 Verification process consists of matching lines of text input against check expressions.

+This is schematic description of the process:

-For every check expression in check expressions list
+    For every check expression in check expressions list.
+        Mark this check step in unknown state.
-    For every line in input text
+        For every line in input text.
-        If line match check expression ?
+            Does line match check expression ?
+Check step is marked as succeeded.
+            Next line.
+        End of loop.
+        Is this check step marked in unknown state?
+Mark this check step in failed state.
+        Next check expression.
+    End of loop.
-            Check step is succeeded OR check step failed If all check steps are succeeded ?
+    Are all check steps succeeded ?
+Input text is verified.
-    Input text is verified OR text is not verified
+    Vise versa - input text is not verified.

 A final _presentation_ of verification results should be implemented in a certain [client](#clients) _using_ [parser api](#parser-api) and not being defined at this scope.

-For the sake of readability a fake table form is used in this document.
+For the sake of readability a _fake_ layout is used in this document.

 ## Parser API